wilsonmar/oss-perf/jenkins.md

  In the workspace for a project are folders and **.trx** files output from Jenkins runs.

- The flow for programming code may includ **static code analysis** such as using SonarQube.

 <a id="Reports">
 ## Reports</a>
 0. Enable auto-refresh at the upper-right of the jobs list.